orochi-network/orochi-network.github.io/src/orochi-network/api-reference.md

 await orandInstance.verifyECDSAProof(epochData);
 ```

-Allowed you verify the ECDSA proof of any given epoch.
+Allowed you to verify the ECDSA proof of any given epoch.

 **Result:**